alstonliu730/Collaging/README.md

 ### Images and examples

-All example images (including a screenshot of the GUI with a loaded image) can be found in the res/ folder.
+All example images (including a screenshot of the GUI with a loaded image) and the class diagram can be found in the res/ folder.

 #### Image Citations
 https://www.neighbourly.co.nz/public/auckland/point-chevalier/message/58623691